Ohtani's HR helps Angels end skid with 4-2 win over Astros - WTMJ

 AP Sports Writer

+HOUSTON (AP) — Two-way star Shohei Ohtani highlighted his versatility for the Los Angeles Angels this weekend in a series against the Houston Astros where he didn’t even pitch.

-HOUSTON (AP) — Shohei Ohtani’s tiebreaking solo home run in the eighth inning helped the Los Angeles Angels to a 4-2 win over the Houston Astros on Sunday to snap a four-game skid.
+Ohtani’s tiebreaking solo home run in the eighth inning helped the Angels to a 4-2 win on Sunday to snap a four-game skid.

-It was the second consecutive game with a homer for the two-way star, who is tied for the MLB lead with seven home runs and who is scheduled to pitch on Monday.
+It was the second consecutive game with a homer for Ohtani, who is tied for the MLB lead with seven home runs and who is scheduled to pitch on Monday.

-A two-run homer by Yuli Gurriel tied it in the seventh inning before Ohtani sent a fastball from Luis Garcia (0-2) 440 feet into center field to put the Angels up 3-2.
+Yuli Gurriel’s two-run homer tied it in the seventh inning before Ohtani sent a fastball from Luis Garcia 440 feet into center field to put the Angels up 3-2.
+Garcia (0-2) allowed two hits in 1 2/3 innings.

+Ohtani’s big hit came a day after he played left field in his first appearance at a position other than designated hitter or pitcher in his MLB career.

+“I tell you one thing I know he’s not shying away from anything,” manager Joe Maddon said.
+“He’s attacking everything on his plate. … I love what he’s doing and how he’s doing it.”

 Anthony Bemboom added an insurance run with an RBI single in the ninth.